About this day

 Colin received his maths doctorate in 1990 from Cambridge University.
 While at Cambridge he also learned how to fire-breathe, unicycle, juggle and ballroom dance.

-Prime numbers have intrigued, inspired and infuriated mathematicians for millennia and yet mathematicians’ difficulty with answering simple questions about them reveals their depth and subtlety.
-Vicky will describe recent progress towards proving the famous Twin Primes Conjecture and the very different ways in which these breakthroughs have been made — a solo mathematician working in isolation, a young mathematician displaying creativity at the start of a career, and a large collaboration that reveals much about how mathematicians go about their work.
+Prime numbers have intrigued, inspired and infuriated mathematicians for millennia.
+Vicky will describe recent progress towards proving the famous Twin Primes Conjecture and the very different ways in which these breakthroughs have been made that reveal how mathematicians work.

 About Vicky Neale

 Vicky is Whitehead Lecturer in the Mathematical Institute at Oxford University and the author of ‘Why Study Mathematics?’.
 Vicky spends her time doing maths, teaching maths and talking maths to anyone who will listen.

 Principal Component Analysis and Face Recognition Stefan Güttel , University of Manchester

 Join Stefan to learn about one of the fundamental tools in data analysis, the principal component analysis (PCA).
 Given lots of measurements.
 Stefan will show you how to use PCA for face recognition.

 About Stefan Güttel

 Stefan is Reader in Numerical Analysis, a keen online entrepreneur, and rock bassist in INEGO.
 He researches algorithms, making sure that skyscrapers are stable and oil refineries don’t explode.